bobbingwide/fizzie/README.md

 It took two days to create the category template.
 A fully working version of the theme is going to take some time.

+The archive related templates in the theme only work with a version of Gutenberg that has a fix developed for https://github.com/wordpress/gutenberg/issues/25377.

 ## References